 Many beekeepers prefer alternative Varroa treatment options over synthetic varroacides.
 Another sustainable solution besides Varroa control could be to breed Varroa-resistant bees.
 The Bayer Bee Care Science Program has activities in both areas.

-Apart from Varroa, other pests and pathogens threaten honey bee health – the Bayer Bee Care Program encompasses multiple research and awareness raising activities, for instance on the Small Hive Beetle.
+Apart from Varroa, other pests and pathogens threaten honey bee health – the Bayer Bee Care Program encompasses multiple research and awareness-raising activities, for instance on the Small Hive Beetle or the Asian Hornet, Vespa Velutina.